Stream Finishing Turbine Blades For Maximum Surface Performance

 Turbine blades can be forged, milled, cast and additively manufactured in varying shapes and sizes and from many different materials.
 To achieve their performance goals all blades will need surface finishing as there is high initial roughness and/or edges are left overly sharp from the manufacturing process.

-- Rounding the edges to a defined measurement – this is traditionally done on a CNC machine or by hand.
+- – this is traditionally done on a CNC machine or by hand.
 As the thickness of the blade can change along the edge, this is a difficult process to achieve accurately with any repeatability.
 A typical problem that arises with these methods is that the blades can become over rounded at the corners.

 How Stream Finishing Works